-- c.
+- b.
 Maintain records of all worker medical check-ups and tests sorted into individual files for every worker.
-These records are referred to when conducting periodic medical check-ups for workers to ensure their health. - d.
+These records are referred to when conducting periodic medical check-ups for workers to ensure their health. - c.
 In emergencies, ensure that medical staff refer workers to medical specialists, without delay.
-Employers are responsible for payment of expenses of providing these workers with adequate health care and treatment.
+Employers are responsible for the payment of expenses of providing these workers with adequate health care and treatment. - d.
+Employers who provide meals to Jordanian workers prior to signing this Agreement shall be obliged to provide these meals and shall not discontinue them for any reason whatsoever.
+Employers who do not provide meals to Jordanian workers prior to signing this Agreement shall have the option of providing a daily lunch to Jordanian workers, the time and type of which shall be determined by the employer.

-II.
 Mental health care.
 Employers are required to:

 - a.
-Provide workers with mental health care by referring them to specialist centres in lordan - b.
-Refer workers at their request to specialist mental health centres in Jordan (or if the mental state of workers require specialist and advanced services that are not available at the clinics). - c.
-Ensure that a worker may not be dismissed due to referral to mental health specialists, pursuant to provisions of this clause, unless a mental health specialist reports that this worker is incapacitated even after given necessary treatment. - d.
+Provide workers with mental health care by referring them to specialist centres in Jordan. - b.
+Refer workers at their request to specialist mental health centres in Jordan (or if the mental state of workers requires specialist and advanced services that are not available at the clinics). - c.
+Ensure that a worker may not be dismissed due to referral to mental health specialists, pursuant to provisions of this clause, unless a mental health specialist reports that this worker is incapacitated even after being given necessary treatment. - d.
 Organise specialised training courses on the importance of mental health and mental health care. - e.
 Endorse workplace mental health policy with standard procedures for ensuring factory-level mental health and psychosocial support services, in alignment with the Better Work Jordan Programme.

-Article (12) Workplace literacy and awareness
+Article (12) Workplace Literacy and Awareness

 - a.
-In collaboration with the Union, employers are required to organise seminars, training courses, and workshops on a regular basis to raise worker's awareness and promote workplace literacy. - b.
+In collaboration with the Union, employers are required to organise seminars, training courses, and workshops on a regular basis to raise workers' awareness and promote workplace literacy. - b.
 Employers may not deduct any amount from entailments of workers over participating in awareness and literacy courses.
 Participants in these courses are selected by the Union in collaboration with management. - c.
 The Union is required to organise literacy training workshops in collaboration with employers on topics and subjects, such as job rotation, absenteeism, workplace ethics, violence, harassment, and other work-related issues.